-The Code Sequences Enabled facility allows users to set code sequence default values and sizes without enabling them.
+The Code Sequences Enabled facility allows you to set code sequence default values and sizes without enabling them.

-Code sequences are disabled by default, so users must enable these as required.
+Note Code sequences are disabled by default, so you must enable these as required 1.

 The Code Sequence Address and the Code Sequence Size (bytes) values set the virtual address and the size of an area of memory on the target that the RealView ICE software can use.
 This area of memory must be: